s0ders/akira.sh/content/posts/go-interfaces.md

 ---
-title: "FIII"
+title: "Interfaces in Go"
 date: 2024-02-19T00:59:58+01:00
 draft: false
+tags: ['Go']
 ---
 # Introduction

 <!--start-summary-->
 Go treats interfaces very differently from other languages that implement them.
-Knowledge about them is scattered across various blog posts and books, this article aims to single resource[^1] to understand interfaces in Go: when to use them, how are they modeled and what are the most common mistakes when using them.
+Knowledge about them is scattered across various blog posts and books, this article aims to be a single resource[^1] to understand interfaces in the context of Go: when to use them, how are they modeled in memory and what are the most common mistakes when using them.

 # Basics

-To quote [Effective Go](https://go.dev/doc/effective_go#interfaces_and_types) "interfaces in Go provide a way to specify the behavior of an object: if can do *this*, then it can be used *here*", which means that interfaces are satisfied implicitly and structures need not any `implement` keyword.
+To quote [Effective Go](https://go.dev/doc/effective_go#interfaces_and_types) "interfaces in Go provide a way to specify the behavior of an object: if it can do *this*, then it can be used *here*", which means that interfaces are satisfied implicitly and structures need not any `implement` keyword.

 To deepen our understanding, let's talk about two of the most ubiquitous interfaces in Go, `io.Reader` and `io.Writer`.